Microsoft Decision Trees Algorithm Technical Reference

 Dynamic grouping of input values to determine the most important values.

 The Microsoft Decision Trees algorithm is fast and scalable, and has been designed to be easily parallelized, meaning that all processors work together to build a single, consistent model.
 The combination of these characteristics makes the decision-tree classifier an ideal tool for data mining.

 If performance constraints are severe, you might be able to improve processing time during the training of a decision tree model by using the following methods.
 However, if you do so, be aware that eliminating attributes to improve processing performance will change the results of the model, and possibly make it less representative of the total population.

 Increase the value of the COMPLEXITY_PENALTY parameter to limit tree growth.

 Limit the number of items in association models to limit the number of trees that are built.

 Increase the value of the MINIMUM_SUPPORT parameter to avoid overfitting.

 Restrict the number of discrete values for any attribute to 10 or less.
 You might try grouping values in different ways in different models.

-You can use the data exploration tools available in SQL Server 2008 Integration Services to visualize the distribution of values in your data and group your values appropriately before beginning data mining.
-For more information, see Profiling Data with the Data Profiling Task and Viewer.
+You can use the data exploration tools available in SQL Server 2016 Integration Services (SSIS) to visualize the distribution of values in your data and group your values appropriately before beginning data mining.
+For more information, see Data Profiling Task and Viewer.
 You can also use the Data Mining Add-ins for Excel 2007, to explore, group and relabel data in Microsoft Excel.

 The Microsoft Decision Trees algorithm supports parameters that affect the performance and accuracy of the resulting mining model.
 You can also set modeling flags on the mining model columns or mining structure columns to control the way that data is processed.